 The lockbox will process the fee payment, then forward the petition to a USCIS Service Center for further handling.

 Eventually USCIS will send an approval or a denial of the visa petition.
-This may take a long time, but don't worry – it won't ultimately affect the case.
+This could take a long time, but don't worry, it won't ultimately affect the case.
 The "priority date" establishing your son or daughter's place on the waiting list for a visa has already been set as of the date USCIS received the I-130 petition.

 If USCIS approves the application, it will send you a notice and then forward the case to the National Visa Center (NVC) for further processing.
-Your son or daughter can expect to later receive communications from the NVC and/or consulate, and if and when the priority date has become current, to attend a visa interview there.
-See "Consular Processing Procedures" for more information.
+Your son or daughter can expect to later receive communications from the NVC and/or consulate, and when the Priority Date has become current, to attend a visa interview there.
+See Consular Processing Procedures for more information.

-If your immigrating son or daughter is living in the U.S. and is eligible to adjust status here, the next step (after the priority date, if any, becomes current) is to file an I-485 application for adjustment of status.
+If your immigrating son or daughter is living in the U.S. and is eligible to adjust status here, the next step (after the Priority Date becomes current) is to file an I-485 application for adjustment of status.
 Your son or daughter, and perhaps you as well, may be called in for an interview at a USCIS office.
-See "Adjustment of Status Procedures" for more information.
+See Adjustment of Status Procedures for more information.